Before exporting video in Security Desk, you must choose where to save the exported video files and configure the settings for each export format.

-IMPORTANT: Exported video files are saved in the same folder as snapshots, and are available from the Vault tool.
+IMPORTANT: Exported video files are saved in the same folder as snapshots, and are available from the Vault.
 If you change the folder location, existing video and snapshots can no longer be viewed from the Vault.

 - From the home page, click .

-In the Vault section, select a location from the following
+In the Vault section, configure the following options:

 - The Windows folder path where exported video files and snapshots are saved.
-The default path (in Windows 7) is: C:\Users\Username\AppData\Local\Genetec Security Desk version#\Vault.
+The default path is: C:\Users\Username\AppData\Local\Genetec Inc\Vault.